U.S. gas prices could soon top $5 a gallon, analysts say

 "U.S. consumers should not expect much in the way of relief in prices at the pump until the end of the year," Kaneva predicted.

-Still, only about half of Americans say they're cutting back on driving due to the high cost, according to a GOBankingRates survey.
+Still, only about half of Americans say they're cutting back on driving due to the high cost of gas, according to a GOBankingRates survey.

 One reason that many drivers may not be cutting back: Today's fuel prices are still below their peak in 2008 on an inflation-adjusted basis.
 In today's dollars, the 2008 price was closer to $5.25 a gallon.